asvishnyakov/elastic-app-search/README.md

    - Use `docker compose up` or Docker Desktop to start containers again
    - If you want to run setup again, then don't forget to remove created volumes

+> Tip: you can override other docker compose file variables (like `KIBANA_PORT`) using environment variables

 ## Setup sample engine
 1. Open Kibana (`http://localhost:5601/`)
 2. Go to `Enterprise Search` -> `Search` -> `App Searh`